-Because tires are designed to be used on more than one type of vehicle, tire manufacturers list the "maximum permissible inflation pressure" on the tire sidewall.
+Because tires are designed to be

+one type of vehicle, tire manufacturers list the "maximum permissible inflation pressure" on the tire sidewall.
 This number is the greatest amount of air pressure that should ever be put in the tire under normal driving conditions.